2026 real estate lead management playbook

 NAR Code and ad clarity

 Keep your outreach and ads clear about who you are.
-Avoid any misleading claims, bait-and-switch, or vague “marketing partner” language.
-If it wouldn’t pass a quick compliance review, it shouldn’t be automated.
+Avoid misleading claims, bait-and-switch, or vague “marketing partner” language.
+If it wouldn’t pass a quick compliance review, it shouldn’t be automated, according to the NAR’s Code of Ethics and Standards of Practice.

 Brokerage reporting that matters